mattfarina/pkg/use_cases/use_specific_version.md

 # As a developer, I want to use a specific version of a package.

 I need to be able to choose the version or version constraint of a package.
+If a package has dependent packages I need those properly fetched and their versions set.

 ## Notes
 - Common methods for versions are VCS branches, tags, and commit ids.